Careers News Downloads

 Laser Metal Deposition

-One of the most important industrial applications of diode lasers in the industrial sector is laser cladding.
-This is an established process for producing or restoring very high-quality laser coatings.
-Components refined by diode laser deposition welding are used in a wide variety of areas, from heavy industry through to vehicle production and agriculture.
 In laser metal deposition welding, the laser beam creates a melt pool on the workpiece surface, with the coating material fed into this and melted by the laser at the same time.
 The additional material, supplied as a wire or powder, produces a layer on a base material after it has been melted by the laser.
 The short reaction time causes but slight distortion, and the cooling takes place quickly.
 The result is a layer that is metallurgically bonded to the base material.
 It is more hard-wearing than coatings produced by thermal spraying and, unlike hard chromium plating, harmless to health.

 Laser coating is very well-suited to preventing creep corrosion, as well as crevice corrosion, with the additional layers.
 For this purpose, stainless steels and nickel alloys are applied to low-alloy steels.
 When diode lasers are used as an energy source, the mixing of the materials is at a level of typically less than 5%.
 As a result, one layer of approx. 1 mm is sufficient for good corrosion protection, while alternative and conventional processes require two layers.

-Repairing components
+Repairing Components

 In addition to initial coatings, repair welding is also carried out in the form of wire or laser powder deposition welding.
 After the old coating has been removed and the workpiece surface cleaned, extremely stable new coatings can be produced, involving the material that is applied being metallurgically bonded to the base material.
 Unlike for wear or corrosion protection, the same materials are usually applied to the base material to repair a worn surface, broken pieces or other instances of component damage.
 As long as the material in question is capable of being welded, there are practically no limits.

-Generative manufacturing
+Generative Manufacturing

 The last major area of laser deposition welding is the generation of components, often referred to as additive manufacturing (AM) or 3D printing.
 Here, too, layers of identical materials are applied.
 As a result, mixing need not be considered separately.
 Layer by layer, components with complex structures can also be generated if the processing system is programmed appropriately.
 In addition to stainless steels, aluminum, titanium and superalloys are increasingly being used here, as they are used in turbines, fuselages and wings in aircraft construction.